BooByrd/RandomPersonPicker/Command Line Interface/README for CMD.md

 This program will also write the username of whoever is logged in on the computer, along with the date and time.

-Output Example Below: (username) (current date and time when program was ran) (Employee name): 7 <--This number is the row position of the employee in “Employee List” file in case it needs to be checked.
+Output Example Below: (username) (current date and time when program was ran) (Employee name): 7 <--This number is the row position of the person in “People List.txt” file in case it needs to be checked.

 *EXAMPLE*
 boo 8/2/2018 1:10 PM